 The Company's federal and state income tax returns are subject to possible examination by the taxing authorities until the expiration of the related statutes of limitations on those tax returns.
 In general, the federal income tax returns have a three-year statute of limitations, and the state income tax returns have a four-year statute of limitations.
 The Company's foreign income tax returns are also subject to examination by the foreign tax authorities with the longest statute of limitations period of four-year.
+The Company is not currently under audit with the Internal Revenue Service, or any foreign, state or local jurisdictions, nor has it been notified of any other potential future income tax audit.

-10. LEASES
+6. LEASES

 The Company leases its manufacturing and office space under operating leases.
 The principal administrative and production facility is located in Fremont, California, in a 51,289 square foot building.
-The Company entered into a non-cancelable operating lease agreement for its United States manufacturing and office facility, which was renewed in December 2022 and expires in September 2030.
+The Company entered into a non-cancelable operating lease agreement for its United States manufacturing and office facility, which was amended in December 2022 to extend the lease term to September 2030.
+The total commitments, net of tenant incentives of up to \$0.3 million expected to be received by December 2024, under the modified lease are \$8.6 million.
+The modified lease contains an option to further extend the lease for five years.
+The lease modification resulted in an increase in the Company's operating lease right-of-use assets and operating lease liabilities of \$5.9 million each in December 2022.
 The Company leases a 492 square foot sales and support office in Utting, Germany.
-The lease, which began on February 1, 1992 and expires on January 31, 2025, contains an automatic twelve months renewal, at rates to be determined, if no notice is given prior to six months from expiration.
-The Company leases a facility in the Philippines located in a 2,713 square foot building in Clark Freeport Zone, Pampanga.
-The lease, which began on January 1, 2021 and expires on December 31, 2025, contains an option to renew for another three years at rates stipulated in the contract, notice for renewal is given six months from expiration.
+The lease, which began on February 1, 1992 and expires on January 31, 2025, contains an automatic twelve months renewal.
+The Company leases a facility in the Philippines located in a 6,458 square foot building in Clark Freeport Zone, Pampanga.
+The lease, amended in 2023, began on November 1, 2023 and expires on June 30, 2029 with an option to renew for another three or five years at the prevailing market rate.
 Under the lease agreements, the Company is responsible for payments of utilities, taxes and insurance.

 The Company has only operating leases for real estate including corporate offices, warehouse space and certain equipment.
-A lease with an initial term of 12 months or less is generally not recorded on the consolidated balance sheets, unless the arrangement includes an option to purchase the underlying asset, or renew the arrangement that the Company is reasonably certain to exercise (short-term leases).
-The Company recognizes lease expense on a straight-line basis over the lease term for short-term leases that the Company does not record on its balance sheets.
-The Company's operating leases have remaining lease terms of one year to seven years.
+A lease with an initial term of 12 months or less is generally not recorded on the consolidated balance sheets, unless the arrangement includes an option to purchase the underlying asset, or renew the arrangement that the Company is reasonably certain to exercise.
+The Company recognizes lease expense on a straight-line basis over the lease term for short-term leases that the Company does not record on its consolidated balance sheets.
+The Company's operating leases have remaining lease terms of one year to six years.